ahmetnihatvelioglu/ML_Project/README.md

 - The feature importance analysis showed that features such as 'isi' and 'bui' are the most effective factors on the FWI estimation.

+### Model Comparison and Interpretation of Results:

+- The multiple linear regression model showed better overall performance than the decision tree regression.

+- Error distribution plots showed the distribution of prediction errors for both models and provided information about the strengths and weaknesses of the models.

+- Comparison of the actual and predicted FWI values ​​provided the opportunity to visually evaluate the prediction accuracy of the models.